Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Chargers home games this season average 51.3 total points, 1.8 more than this matchup's over/under (49.5).

-- The Patriots have one win ATS (1-1) on the road as 4.5-point underdogs or more.
+- The Patriots have one win ATS (1-1) as 4.5-point underdogs or more away from home.

 Powered by Data Skrive.